Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Filing a Claim: The consumer initiates arbitration by submitting a formal complaint or demand for arbitration, often through a designated provider or via contractual agreement.

-- Selection of Arbitrator: The parties agree upon or the arbitration provider appoints an impartial arbitrator knowledgeable in consumer law and familiar with local dynamics in Miller City.
+- Selection of Arbitrator: The parties agree upon or the arbitration provider appoints an impartial arbitrator knowledgeable in consumer law and familiar at a local employer in Miller City.

 - Pre-hearing Procedures: This phase involves exchange of documentation, evidence, and possibly preliminary hearings to clarify issues and set schedules.